 Through application of our quantitative model, LSV may recommend purchase or sale of securities in which LSV employees or partners may have a material financial interest through their personal holdings.
-The Code of Ethics is designed to ensure that the personal securities transactions, activities and interests of the employees of LSV will not interfere with (i) making decisions in the best interest of advisory clients and (ii) implementing such decisions while, at the same time, allowing employees to invest for their own accounts.
+The Code of Ethics and other applicable LSV policies are designed to ensure that the personal securities transactions, activities and interests of the employees of LSV will not interfere with (i) making decisions in the best interest of advisory clients and (ii) implementing such decisions while, at the same time, allowing employees to invest for their own accounts.
 The Code of Ethics requires pre-clearance of many personal transactions, and restricts trading in close proximity to client trading activity.
 Nonetheless, because the Code of Ethics permits employees to invest in the same securities as clients, subject to various prohibitions and pre-clearance requirements, there is a possibility that employees might benefit from market activity by a client in a security held by an employee.
 LSV's Compliance team thus conducts post-trade reviews to determine if LSV was active in a security during the 3 trading days following an employee trade in that security.
 If so, the trade details are reviewed and tracked to enable detection of an inappropriate trading pattern.

-LSV's Code of Ethics defines an "access person" as "a Staff Member who meets any of the following criteria: has access to nonpublic information regarding clients' purchase or sale of securities; is involved in making securities recommendations to clients; has access to securities recommendations that are non-public; has access to non-public information regarding the portfolio holdings of Affiliated Mutual Funds; works in LSV's Chicago office; or is a director, officer or partner of LSV."
+LSV's Code of Ethics defines an "access person" as "a Staff Member who meets any of the following criteria: has access to nonpublic information regarding Advisory Clients' purchase or sale of securities; is involved in making securities recommendations to Advisory Clients; has access to securities recommendations that are non-public; has access to non-public information regarding the portfolio holdings of Affiliated Mutual Funds; works in LSV's Chicago office on a substantially full-time basis; or is a director, officer or active partner of LSV."
 Brokerage statements and personal trading reports of all Staff Members are reviewed regularly by compliance.